JupyterLab

 Allowed Ports

 Whenever you launch Jupyter without specifying a port it will try to use port 8888 by default.
 However, if 8888 is already in use it will use something else.
-Since we only allow ports 8888 through 8897, you might have to specify it manually, otherwise you won't be able to connect to your Jupyter instance easily:
+Since we only allow ports 8888 through 8897 on the GPU nodes, you might have to specify it manually, otherwise you won't be able to connect to your Jupyter instance easily: